Word Family - Community

 • English municipal

-• Latin remūnerō I reward, I recompense
+• Latin remunerare to reward, to recompense

 • English remunerate

-• Latin immūnis exempt from duty or public service
+• Latin immunis exempt from duty or public service

 • English immune

-• Proto-Indo-European *moyni-s
+• Proto-Indo-European *moynis

-• Proto-Indo-European *ḱom-moyni-s
+• Proto-Indo-European *ḱom-moynis

 • Germanic *gamainiz shared, communal, public, common, ordinary